entur/jwt-resource-server/jwt-client/jwt-client-spring-reactive/README.md

 # jwt-client-spring
 Spring Boot starter for jwt-client.
-The client creates its own `RestTemplate` for performing external calls.
+The client creates its own `WebClient` for performing external calls.

 See [Auth0SingleClientTest] for a mocking example.